matplotlib/matplotlib/doc/users/recipes.rst

 "Dec 2004".
 What we'd like is for the location in the toolbar to have a higher degree of precision, eg giving us the exact date out mouse is hovering over.
-To fix the first problem, we can use method:`matplotlib.figure.Figure.autofmt_xdate` and to fix the second problem we can use the ``ax.fmt_xdata`` attribute which can be set to any function that takes a scalar and returns a string.  matplotlib has a number of date formatters built in, so we'll use one of those.
+To fix the first problem, we can use :func:`matplotlib.figure.Figure.autofmt_xdate` and to fix the second problem we can use the ``ax.fmt_xdata`` attribute which can be set to any function that takes a scalar and returns a string.  matplotlib has a number of date formatters built in, so we'll use one of those.